Use KeePassXC as your Key Ring Manager in non-GNOME/KDE big DE setups. For example, I use it with Window Maker (see my post).

 systemctl --user daemon-reload

-systemctl --user enable --now ssh-agent.socket
+systemctl --user enable --now ssh-agent.service

 Your agent now lives at: